JuliaAI/MLJ.jl/docs/src/julia_blogpost.md

 Because of Julia's generic programming features, any kind of operation you would normally apply to data (arithmetic, row selection, column concatenation, etc) can be overloaded to work with nodes.
-In this way, MLJ's network-building syntax is ecomical, intuitive and easy to read.
+In this way, MLJ's network-building syntax is economical, intuitive and easy to read.
 In this respect we have been inspired by [On Machine Learning and Programming Languages](https://julialang.org/blog/2017/12/ml&pl).

 ## Invitation to the community
-We now invite the community, to try out our newly registered packages, [MLJ](https://github.com/alan-turing-institute/MLJ.jl), [MLJModels](https://github.com/alan-turing-institute/MLJModels.jl) and [MLJBase](https://github.com/alan-turing-institute/MLJBase.jl), and provide any feedback or suggestions you may have going forward.
+We now invite the community to try out our newly registered packages, [MLJ](https://github.com/alan-turing-institute/MLJ.jl)alongside [MLJModels](https://github.com/alan-turing-institute/MLJModels.jl), and provide any feedback or suggestions you may have going forward.
 We are also particularly interested in hearing how you would use our package, and what features it may be lacking.